mtmse/gradle-artifactory-rpm-plugin/README.md

 ## Purposes

-There are two purposes with this plugin.
+The purpose is to simplify RPM handling in Artifactory.

-* Simplify uploading RPMs to Artifactory
+* Deploy RPMs to Artifactory
+* Promote artifacts from one repo to another
-* Purge old RPMs from Artifactory
+* Purge old RPMs to avoid filling the disk in Artifactory

-Uploading RPMs should be done as an integrated part of the build.
-The solutions suggested from JFrog will upload the artifacts with a group, an artifact name and a version in a Maven style.
-We want to upload the RPMs to a flat structure.

-We also want to keep the number of RPMs down somewhat in order to preserve disk on the repository manager.
-Old RPMs will be purged regularly keeping a few generations back but not all history.

 ## Usage

-How are you expected to use the plugin?
+Use the tasks described below in your build.

 ### Tasks

 These task are available

-* deployRpm - deploy an rpm to a staging repository
+* promoteToStageRepo - deploy an rpm to a staging repository
-* promoteRpm - promote an rpm from the staging repository
+* promoteToUtvRepo - promote the latest artifact from the staging repo to the utv repo.
+Utv is Swedish for dev.
+* promoteToTestRepo - promote the latest artifact from the utv repo to the test repo
-* purgeOldRpms - remove old rpms, defaults to keep the latest
+* promoteToProdRepo - promote the latest artifact from the test repo to the production repo

 ### Configuration